linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 linkerd upgrade  --identity-issuer-certificate-file=./issuer-new.crt --identity-issuer-key-file=./issuer-new.key | kubectl apply -f -
 ```

-At this point the `identity` service should detect the change of the secret and
+At this point Linkerd's `identity` control plane service should detect the
-automatically update its issuer certificates.
-To ensure this has happened, you
+change of the secret and automatically update its issuer certificates.
+To
-can check for the specific Kubernetes event.
+ensure this has happened, you can check for the specific Kubernetes event.

 ```bash
 kubectl get events --field-selector reason=IssuerUpdated -n linkerd